kiharalab/Domain-PFP/README.md

 ```

 ## Prepare Data
-Please download and unzip the data.zip and saved_models.zip files
+Please download and unzip the data.zip and saved_models.zip files.
+Optinally, you may download our blast and ppi database if you wish to use blast or ppi in your prediction.

 [https://kiharalab.org/domainpfp/](https://kiharalab.org/domainpfp/)